General Information / Frequently Asked Questions

 What are some of the benefits of taking lessons?

 If you take lessons you will learn the correct technique straight away, which means that you won't have to 'unlearn' things later should you have gone about things the wrong way.
 You will receive instant feedback about how to improve your playing or technique.
 If you have a certain goal I will be able to put in place a structured plan and give you objectives so that you will be able to reach that goal.
-Having regular lessons should keep you motivated as ieally you'll want to show that you have progressed each time I see you.
+Having regular lessons should keep you motivated as ideally you'll want to show that you have progressed each time I see you.

 Please let me know if you have any suggestions or additions that you feel would be appropriate via the contact form below.